ajcvickers/ajcvickers.github.io/about.md

 For EF 4.0 I worked mostly on POCO support and FK associations, with a bunch of other things thrown in.
 Since we wrapped up work on EF4 I have been primarily involved in the DbContext API and Code First.

-Not much has changed. :smilecat:
+Not much has changed. :smile_cat:

 Thanks for reading!